planetlearning/planetlearning.github.io/pages/micromaster/profiles/Jeromephilip.md

 ### Past & Current Projects/Education

-Throughout my high school career, I have been involved in a variety projects.
+Throughout my high school **career**, I have been involved in a variety projects.
 Some include:

 * Creating a multitude of games in one of python's famous module, pygame